YameenMalik/ember-pyth/README.md

   0x6
 ```

-The contract call emits a dummy event `ReceiptTokenPrice`
+The contract call emits a dummy event `ReceiptTokenPrice` ( This is only for testing, most likely the user may want this function to return the price, so please update the method before publishing if that is what you need.
+Thanks)
 ```
 ╭───────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ Transaction Block Events                                                                                  │